SeriousGuy888/HatapediaSvelte/src/content/articles/Hatapedia Changelog.md

 This rewrite of the entire website in SvelteKit instead of NextJS has been a long time coming.
 It took a couple of months, but it is pretty epique.

+- **2024-03-13**
+  - Finished converting the timeline component to SvelteKit.
+Works the same as it did before.
 - **2024-01-01**
   - Added out of order notice to the world map page.
 It's currently broken and I'm not entirely sure why.
 - **2023-12-11**